-What’s it like to design costumes for one of the most visually imaginative movies of the year?
+What’s it like to design costumes for A Wrinkle in Time, one of the most visually imaginative movies of the year?
 Paco Delgado is no stranger to amazing sets.
 He designed costumes for both Les Miserables (2012) and The Danish Girl (2015).
 And now he's combined that creativity and experience to create some of his best work to date.
 The A Wrinkle In Time costumes are out of this world!

 Paco Delgado always starts his costume designs with the characters’ actions in mind.
 What do they do?
 He looks at details, pulling even seemingly insignificant nuances out to portray more about them than their words and actions convey.

 Paco Delgado: The first thing I always do is to read the script.
 There's a lot of information in the script.
 In the script, you read things [about what the character does].
 She wakes up in the morning.
 Or she goes and takes a bus.
 You know, there are really, really tiny things that always tell.

 He said in A Wrinkle Time, the 3 [Mrs.] played by Oprah, Reese Witherspoon and Mindy Kaling gave him a challenge that he really enjoyed.
 The process was a bit different since they aren’t human.

 Paco: In this movie, these celestial beings or whatever you want to call them, they don't wake up in the morning.
 They don't have any porridge in the morning.
 You don't really know what they are doing because basically, it's like, they don't behave like human beings.